-- proof of citizenship or nationhood; - a letter of support from a governance organization (e.g. Band office); - a letter of support or nomination from an Indigenous community, organization or group; - further clarification of the declaration of Indigenous identity of the applicant.
+- proof of citizenship or nationhood; - a letter of support from a governance organization (e.g. Band office); - a letter of support or nomination from an Indigenous community, organization or group; - further clarification of the declaration of Indigenous identity of the applicant. - a letter from the applicants community outlining their relationship and how they are claimed

-Processes for Determining Eligibility and Priorities
+Processes for Determining Eligibility